 - 1. Employees participating in flexible hours of work can start and finish work using flexible times.
-Employees must work 152 hours in a four (4) week period. - 2.
+Employees must work 76 hours in a fortnight. - 2.
 Employees must be at work during core hours unless on approved leave. - 3.
 Flexitime is accrued through time worked. - 4.
 Employees must not accrue excessive hours.
 Employees may accrue up to 7.6 hours per four (4) week period.
 A total of 38 hours may be accrued including flexi and overtime (as time in lieu) hours (see Clause 4.4) at any point in time. - 5.
-Accrued time may be taken in hourly blocks, as half days or full days with prior approval.
+Accrued time may be taken with prior approval.
 Other arrangements can be agreed with the Manager to ensure business needs are met. - 6.
 An employee may have a negative balance of up to 7.6 hours by agreement with the relevant Manager.
 On termination, an employee will be required to reimburse Council for any negative balances.
 Reimbursement will be made from final payments (either leave entitlements or ordinary time owed). - 7.
 The relevant Director may withdraw access to flexitime provisions from an employee where the arrangement adversely impacts on the efficiency of the work unit and or service delivery, or should the employee be found to be abusing the system.